BenCorrigan1203/Deleton/README.md

 To run this repo you will need to do the steps below.

 NOTE.
-For the installation process you should have terraform installed, alongside any of it's dependencies.
+For the installation process you should have terraform installed, add environment variables in /terraform/variables.tf and adjust deloton.sh with docker terminal lines with AWS account name.
+Alongside with any for terraform dependencies.

-1. Within the terraform directory, "terraform_step_one", you would need to run the commands below to create the ecr:

-    `terraform init`

-    `terraform apply`

-2. We now need to dockerize the lambda functions which we have written to be pushed to AWS ecr.
-Therefore, we need to the Ingestion, compress_data, report_generation, live_dashboard and database_reset folders and run the following commandsThis can be done with the commands below.

-        push dockerized images to ecr then
-        terraform apply again
+- run `deloton.sh` in terminal

+- once complete you should receive the following terminal line `Apply complete!
+Resources: 37 added, 0 changed, 0 destroyed.`.
+All outputs should now be up and running.

 🚵‍♀️🚴🏿‍♀️🚴🏽🚵‍♂️🚴🏻🚵🏿‍♀️🚴‍♀️🚴‍♂️🚴🚵‍♀️🚴🏿‍♀️🚴🏽🚵‍♂️🚴🏻🚵🏿‍♀️🚴‍♀️🚴‍♂️🚴🚵‍♀️🚴🏿‍♀️🚴🏽🚵‍♂️🚴🏻🚵🏿‍♀️🚴‍♀️🚴‍♂️

 #